 - Actuation of this detector indicates the presence of carbon monoxide which can kill you. - Never turn the 12-volt battery disconnect control to the off position and disconnect the battery cable to silence an alarm.
 The alarm will automatically sense when the level of carbon monoxide in the air reaches below dangerous levels.
 You should stay outside the vehicle in fresh air until the alarm is silenced.
 When the alarm sounds, do not stand too close to the alarm.
-The sound produced by the alarm is loud because it is designed to wake a person in an emergency.
-Prolonged exposure to the alarm at a close distance may be harmful to your hearing. - 1.
-Operate the RESET/SILENCE button. - 2.
-Call your emergency services (fire department or 911). - 3.
-Immediately move to fresh air (outdoors or by an open door or window). - 4.
-Do not re-enter the premises or move away from the open door or window until the emergency service responders have arrived, the premises have been aired out, and your alarm remains in its normal condition.
+The sound produced by the alarm is loud (85db) because it is designed to wake a person in an emergency.
+Prolonged exposure to the alarm at a close distance may be harmful to your hearing.